 Sanderson Farms, Inc.; Joe F. Sanderson, Jr., the Chairman of the Registrant's Board of Directors and its Chief Executive Officer; and D. Michael Cockrell, director and Chief Financial Officer, were named as defendants in a putative class action lawsuit filed on October 28, 2016, in the United States District Court for the Southern District of New York.
 On March 30, 2017, the lead plaintiff filed an amended complaint adding Lampkin Butts, director, Chief Operating Officer, and President, as a defendant, and on June 15, 2017, the lead plaintiff filed a second amended complaint.
 The complaint alleges that the defendants made statements in the Company's SEC filings and press releases, and other public statements, that were materially false and misleading in light of the Company's alleged, undisclosed violation of the federal antitrust laws described above.
 The complaint also alleges that the material misstatements were made in order to, among other things, "artificially inflate and maintain the market price of Sanderson Farms securities."
 The complaint alleges the defendants thereby violated the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including Section 10(b) of the Exchange Act and Rule 10b-5 promulgated thereunder, and, for the individual defendants, Section 20(a) of the Exchange Act, and seeks damages, interest, costs and attorneys' fees.
-On June 29, 2017, the defendants filed a motion to dismiss the amended complaint, on August 15, 2017, the plaintiffs filed their response, and on September 15, 2017, the defendants filed a reply to the response.
-The motion is now fully briefed and awaiting decision.
-The lawsuit is in an early stage and the defendants intend to defend it vigorously; however, the Company cannot predict the outcome of this action.
-If the plaintiffs were to prevail, the Company could be liable for damages, which could have a material, adverse effect on our financial position and results of operations.
+On January 19, 2018, the Court granted the defendants' motion to dismiss and entered judgment for the defendants.
+On January 31, 2018, the plaintiff filed a notice of appeal to the United States Court of Appeals for the Second Circuit.
+That appeal is now fully briefed, and the Court of Appeals heard oral argument on August 31, 2018.
+The Company is awaiting a ruling on the appeal.
+If the plaintiffs were to prevail in the action, the Company could be liable for damages, which could have a material, adverse effect on our financial position and results of operations.